Chad Vader: Day Shift Manager: Distribution

-The first episode of Season 2 was released on the internet on February 1, 2009 and subsequent episodes have been periodically released.
+The first episode of Season 2 was released on the internet on February 1, 2009, and subsequent episodes have been periodically released.
 Season 3 started being released on the internet from early 2010.

-It started being broadcast on Blip since April 2010.
+It started being broadcast on Blip in April 2010.

 The series also has a DVD, which contains all 8 of the first-season episodes, and one for season 2's ten episodes.
-Released on DVD in Fall 2008, Season 1.5 features the collection of "Chad Vader Training Videos" and other material created after the release of the Season 1 DVD.
+Released on DVD in late 2008, Season 1.5 features the collection of "Chad Vader Training Videos" and other material created after the release of the Season 1 DVD.
 Chad Vader: Day Shift Manager has been translated into at least 6 languages, including Portuguese, Spanish, French, Chinese, Hebrew and Lingua Franca Nova.

 Other media

 The titular character of Chad Vader: Day Shift Manager has appeared outside of the web series.